 Stillness and charm resonate on an unspoken frequency on Bunaken.
 The feeling is that of a perimeter, or, more precisely, an interior.
 In the same way that Maluku’s Banda islands represent life a half-pace out of sync with everywhere else in Indonesia, here on Bunaken is a world beholden only unto itself.

-The traveler has the same feeling as they set foot on Bunaken.
+The traveller has the same feeling as they set foot on Bunaken.
 Before them lies a stone path, its constituent parts uneven and freshly laid.
 Beside them lies the ocean, buffeted by one of the island’s muggy mangrove swamps.
-The traveler pictures walking amongst them, wincing at the all-too-real impression of needle-like roots snaking across the island.
+The traveller pictures themself walking amongst them, wincing at the all-too-real impression of needle-like roots snaking across the island.

 Soon the road becomes a path, the stones turning to dirt.
-Still, the lack of stimuli is palpable; the ocean is strangely muted, its attendant roar swallowed and softened by the surrounding forest.
+Still, the lack of stimuli is palpable; the ocean, strangely muted, sees its attendant roar swallowed and softened by the surrounding forest.
 Bird sounds are heard, but only at a distance, far over the distant peaks of mainland Sulawesi.
 Human existence is conspicuous by its absence.

-But still, the traveler cares not.
-The feeling and the calm are key, the atmosphere vital.
-They come to a clearing, punctuated by angular wooden homes and centred upon a large rectangle; the ground is brown and dusty, suggesting a prolonged dearth of rainfall.
+But still, the traveller cares not.
+The feeling and calm are integral, the atmosphere vital.
+They come to a clearing, punctuated by angular wooden homes and centred upon a large rectangle; the ground is brown and dusty, suggesting a prolonged lack of rainfall.
 At its centre is a triangular white peak, covered in material collapsing to the ground to be met by a row of benches.
-The sounds of celebration are strong, the excitement in the air intoxicating.
+The sounds of celebration are fervent, the excitement in the air intoxicating.
 Evidently, a wedding is taking place.

-Civilisation thus encountered, the traveler doesn’t deviate from their course.
-Bunaken is still and calm, and exists to quell the stirred soul.
+Civilisation thus encountered, the traveller doesn’t deviate from their course.
+Bunaken is still and all is calm, existing only to pacify the stirred soul.